 If you like to contribute content to the site or have any suggestions please contact me.
 In addition, I plan on having guest posts once per quarter (or so) to cover special topics in materials science & technology and corrosion.

-5. Research Topic titled “Hydrogen Embrittlement Mechanisms” in collaboration with Frontiers in Materials Journal within Corrosion Research section
+5. Research Topic titled “Hydrogen Embrittlement Mechanisms” (closed now) in collaboration with Frontiers in Materials Journal within Corrosion Research section

 In collaboration with Frontiers in Materials Journal (open-access), within Corrosion Research, as a specialty section of Frontiers in Materials, we are organizing a research Topic titled “Hydrogen Embrittlement Mechanisms”, hosted by me and Prof. Andrej Atrens.
 I have been named Guest Associate Editor.
 As such; I will be responsible for building the review editorial board and overseeing the review process.